Sahib I Giray: Children

-His only known son was Emin who were also his Kalga (deputy and designated heir); his others Kalgas were his nephew Islâm I Giray and Ahmed (Saadet's son).
+His only known son was Emin who was also his Kalga (deputy and designated heir); his others Kalgas were his nephew Islâm I Giray and Ahmed (Saadet's son).

-In 1510–11 Sahib accompanied his step mother Nur Sultan to Moscow and Kazan.
+In 1510–11 Sahib accompanied his step-mother Nur Sultan to Moscow and Kazan.
 During the reign of Mehmed I Giray (1515–1523) Sahib was imprisoned for a long time.

 Khan of Kazan (1521–1524)

 The khanate of Kazan was unstable and usually alternated between pro- and anti-Russian khans.
 By custom, khans had to be descendants of Genghis, which Sahib indeed was.
 After the death of Mohammad Amin (1502–19) the anti-Russian faction wanted to bring Sahib from Crimea, but the Russians imposed their vassal Shahgali (1519–1521) instead.
 In the spring of 1521, at the request of the anti-Russian faction, Sahib entered Kazan and Shahgali fled to Muscovy.

 To return to Crimea, the ambitious Mehmed of Crimea had now placed his brother on the throne of Kazan.
 The next step was to take the Khanate of Astrakhan, which he did in 1523.
 The Nogais feared Mehmed's growing power and killed him.
 Crimea passed to Mehmed’s son Gazi, who was quickly replaced by Mehmed’s and Sahib’s brother Saadet I Giray (1524–1532).
 Saadet was more cautious than his brother Mehmed, wanted to consolidate his rule in Crimea and gave little support to his brother in Kazan.

 Hoping to return to Kazan, in the summer of 1521 khans Mehmed of Crimea and Sahib of Kazan made a joint raid on Muscovy.
 Sahib raided Nizhny Novgorod and Vladimir, joined his brother Mehmed and raided the outskirts of Moscow.
 They took a huge number of captives and returned to their khanates.

 In the autumn of 1522 Sahib raided eastern Muscovy.
 In August–September 1523 Moscow sent a force down the Volga under their ally Shahgali, plundering villages along the river before reaching Kazan and turning back.
 In September Russia founded the fort of Vasilsursk.
 In October Sahib raided Galich and returned with many prisoners.

 Sahib sent an ambassador to Saadat, the new khan of Crimea, asking for cannon, muskets (?пищали) and Janissaries but Saadet refused.
 In the spring of 1524 Sahib declared himself an Ottoman vassal, but this did not help.
 In the spring of 1524 Moscow sent a huge army under Ivan Belsky against Kazan and Sahib fled.
 He was replaced by Safa Giray of Kazan, said to be the son of Sahib's brother Fetikh.